 Do you want to communicate effectively?
 Burn your thesaurus and keep the syllable count low.
-Strive to be effective.
+Strive for clarity

 Share bits of yourself

 I know, I know.
 Politicians’ spouses and squeaky-clean children are all for show.
-That’s the cynical view a lot of us have adopted, right?
+That’s the cynical view a lot of us possess, right?

 But here’s the deal: personal stories foster connection.

-And yes — authenticity matters.
-A lot of us may receive the candidates’ personal stories with an eye roll, but I’d bet the ones you vote for are the ones whose stories and personal life you most buy into.
+And authenticity matters.
+Although a lot of us may view the candidates’ personal stories with an eye roll, I’ll wager the ones you vote for are the ones whose stories and personal life you most buy into.

 Maybe that OTHER guy has a trophy wife, but YOUR guy loves his spouse.
 Or maybe your candidate’s personal problems are relatable and you respect the heck out of someone who bounces back from tough times.

-Even the guy who runs for the local Zoning Board of Appeals is doing it.
+Even the guy who runs for the local Zoning Board of Appeals is using storytelling.
 Think about it.
 You don’t see him running around quoting zoning regulations to convince you to vote for him.
-Good Lord, no. He’s telling a story, probably one about responsible growth, and he’s probably relating it to a better future for his (and your) children.
+Good Lord, no. He’s telling a story, probably one about responsible growth, and he’s likely relating it to a better future for his (and your) children.
 Story, journey, personal bits.